munshiz/373PillDispenser/README.md

 ## Description

 PillPal: an intuitive pill dispenser.
 With an user friendly LCD touchscreen, one can easily input their personalized pill schedule.
-PillPal also goes the extra mile with features like pill identification, biometric and keypad security system, and real-time alerts..
+PillPal also goes the extra mile with features like pill identification, biometric and keypad security system, and real-time alerts.

 ### Hardware